joshughes/vagrant-saltdeps/CHANGLOG.md

 ## 1.1.0 (2015-09-21)

 Base Vagrantfile:
-  - you can now configure a `base_vagratfile` git repo that all of your saltdeps projects can inherit from.
+  - you can now configure a `base_vagrantfile` git repo that all of your saltdeps projects can inherit from.
 This allows you to share common configuration.
 See README for more details.

 ## 1.0.6 (2015-04-13)